 The Department aggressively audits monopoly providers of local telephone service.
 Unwarranted costs will be detected and complaints filed with the Public Utilities Commission when necessary.
-For example, the 1995-96 quality of service audit of US West resulted in a settlement payment of \$5,000,000.
+For example, the 1995-96 quality of service audit of U S WEST resulted in a settlement payment of \$5,000,000.
+Additional penalties have been assessed in 1997.

-Factors Beyond Agency's Control That Affect Performance: Capital costs; effects of new competition on monopolists; new service offerings or service improvements; legal appeals to decisions made by the Public Utilities Commission; cost and measurement of inputs used by monopoly companies; and changes in federal laws that affect regulatory authority.
+Factors Beyond Agency's Control that Affect Performance: Capital costs; effects of new competition on monopolists; new services offerings or service improvements; legal appeals to decisions made by the Public Utilities Commission; cost and measurement of inputs used by monopoly companies; changes in federal laws that affect regulatory authority.